shaik1002/biggitlabbomb/doc/user/profile/personal_access_tokens.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/348660) in GitLab 15.3, default expiration of 30 days is populated in the UI.
 > - Ability to create non-expiring personal access tokens [removed](https://gitlab.com/gitlab-org/gitlab/-/issues/392855) in GitLab 16.0.

-WARNING:
-The ability to create personal access tokens without an expiry date was [deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/369122) in GitLab 15.4 and [removed](https://gitlab.com/gitlab-org/gitlab/-/issues/392855) in GitLab 16.0.
-For more information on when personal access tokens expire and expiry dates are added to existing tokens, see the documentation on [access token expiration](#access-token-expiration).

 You can create as many personal access tokens as you like.

 1. On the left sidebar, select your avatar.
 1. Select **Edit profile**.
-1. On the left sidebar, select **Access tokens**.
+1. On the left sidebar, select **Access Tokens**.
 1. Select **Add new token**.
 1. Enter a name and expiry date for the token.
-   - The token expires on that date at midnight UTC.A token with the expiration date of 2024-01-01 expires at 00:00:00 UTC on 2024-01-01.
+   - The token expires on that date at midnight UTC.
    - If you do not enter an expiry date, the expiry date is automatically set to 365 days later than the current date.
    - By default, this date can be a maximum of 365 days later than the current date.
 1. Select the [desired scopes](#personal-access-token-scopes).